18F/handbook/_pages/getting-started/piv.md

 If this error message appears after a period of working, functional PIV login and authentication, it could be a poor connection between the PIV and the reader.
 Try cleaning the contact pad on the PIV with a pencil eraser.
 Wipe any eraser debris off afterwards, and reinsert the card into the reader and try again.

-## Forgot your card
+#### Forgot your card

-Please [contact the Help Desk]({{site.baseurl}}/gsa-internal-tools/#it-service-desk) and they will assist you in logging into your Mac by temporarily enabling your computer to use a username and password.
+Please [contact the Help Desk]({{site.baseurl}}/gsa-internal-tools/#it-service-desk) and they will assist you by temporarily enabling your computer to use a username and password.
 This can be done remotely, as long as you are connected to the internet.
-They can also help get a new card reader mailed to you.